 Holidays come with various opportunities for cyber scrooges to exploit.
 While everyone prepares for the festivities, cybercriminals look for opportunities to scam holiday shoppers with various tricks.
 Hence the name fraulidays: fraud + holidays!

-Here are some quick tips to keep your online accounts more secure during the holiday season:
+Here are some quick tips to secure your online accounts and keep them safe during the holiday season:

 Using unique passwords can get confusing, and sometimes it can feel impossible to remember them all yourself.
 Try using a password manager to take the burden off your memory and keep multiple login credentials stored safely.